mrd0n/RankTSR/README.md

-Python scripts to calculate the Total Shareholder Return for CVE.TO and compare to a list of it's peers over a defined period.
+Python scripts to calculate the Total Shareholder Return for stocks and compare to a list of peers over a defined period.

 refresh_data.py - handles the price data loading, refresh and calculations

 RankTSR.py - calculates ranking, outputs performance summary and charts

+RankTSR.py - a Panel App to display the TSR performance over a selected period

-Make edits to config.ini to change peers and performance periods
+Make edits to config.ini to change peers, primary_ticker and performance periods

 Example output: